-6 Cool Classic Cars Reborn for the 21st Century Driver
+From Classic to Contemporary: 6 Revived Cars for the 21st Century

 There’s nothing quite like owning a genuine classic car, especially if you restore it to your own liking.
 Restoring a classic car is a lot of fun, but it also takes a ton of time and, quite often, a good chunk of change out of your wallet.

-A lot of manufacturers and businesses – such as Singer and Jaguar – construct new cars that look like classics these days.
+Many manufacturers and businesses – such as Singer and Jaguar – construct new cars that look like classics these days.
 But, of course, there is always a modern twist.
-New-fangled technology, convenience features, materials, and build standards are all what we expect from 21st century vehicles.
+New-fangled technology, convenience features, materials, and build standards are all that we expect from 21st-century vehicles.

 Let’s look at six classics that have been masterfully reborn for modern times and what makes them stand out.